Skip to main content

 • Use case-linked milestones grouped by use case below

-• Completed milestones show with a checkmark and actual date
+• Completed milestones show with a checkmark and completion month

-Milestones tab showing global and use case milestones with completion status
+Milestones view showing global and use case milestones with completion status This view gives you a quick status check for the entire implementation alongside your Value Summary.

 Best practices